-NERDS: Look out for the subtle hint of Alexandre Desplat’s score when the grandfather clock chimes at the beginning of the scene
+NERDS: Look out for the subtle hint of Alexandre Desplat’s score when the grandfather clock chimes at the beginning of the scene.

-Without the survival, bush-craft and tent-making skills Sam acquires in the Khaki Scouts, his escape into a shared journey of love and self-discovery with Suzy would not be possible.
+Without the survival, bushcraft and tent-making skills Sam acquires in the Khaki Scouts, his escape into a shared journey of love and self-discovery with Suzy would not be possible.
 It is these skills that lay the tent in their secret in-let, and set the scene for these two young people to explore their own identities, as well as each others.
-His self-reliance and interest for the outdoors provide a safe space for their burgeoning young love, along a treacherous route of inhospitable environments.
+His self-reliance and interest for the outdoors provide a safe space for their burgeoning young love along a treacherous route of inhospitable environments.

 Imagine that the thematic narrative of the film is portrayed, in that most Wes Anderson of ways, as an overhead shot of a beautiful, ornate and antique trunk.
 The trunk is opened carefully and swiftly by a set of hands that sport a pair of leather gloves.
-The hands then move out of shot, to allow the two young protagonist’s to posit their tools of escape.
-Suzy’s hands enter shot, and she places into the trunk her record collection and player, her adventure novellas and her pair of binoculars.
+The hands then move out of shot to allow the two young protagonist’s to posit their tools of escape.
+Suzy’s hands enter shot, and she places into the trunk her record collection and player, her adventure novellas and a pair of binoculars.
 Sam’s hands then enter shot, placing in the trunk his Khaki Scout penknife, his coonskin hat and his Camp Ivanhoe badge.
 His hands retreat from the frame, and there is a scuffling sound heard off-screen.
-A hand each, one Sam’s, one Suzy’s, returns to the trunk, holding between them a 7″ LP of Benjamin Britten’s The Young Person’s Guide to the Orchestra, they then place it on top of their belongings.
-The hands retreat then return as individuals, both placing their final identical objects into the trunk, the fox costumes from the church-hall production of Noyye’s Fludde.
+A hand each, one Sam’s, one Suzy’s, returns to the trunk, holding between them a 7″ LP of Benjamin Britten’s The Young Person’s Guide to the Orchestra.
+They then place it on top of their belongings.
+The hands retreat then return as individuals, both placing their final identical objects into the trunk, the fox costumes from the church hall production of Noyye’s Fludde.

-Noyye’s Fludde and the Storm
+Noyye’s Fludde and The Storm

 Sam and Suzy camouflaging themselves within the opera of animals is a stark carnivalesque image, evoking allusions to classical cultural representations of this theme within literature and art (most notably the wedding masque in The Tempest).
-This imagery ties with the classical cultural weight of Benjamin Britten’s music and the grandiose expression of the art of opera, and pairing this with the Shakespearean allusions throughout the film (explicitly the inclusion of a wedding scene, an omniscient narrator and the obvious pathetic fallacy allusion to The Tempest), cements the notion of the classical idea of the carnivalesque as central to the thematic conclusion of the film.
+This imagery ties with the classical cultural weight of Benjamin Britten’s music and the grandiose expression of the art of opera, and also pairs this with the Shakespearean allusions throughout the film (explicitly the inclusion of a wedding scene, an omniscient narrator and the obvious pathetic fallacy allusion to The Tempest).
+These allusions cement the notion of the classical idea of the carnivalesque as central to the thematic conclusion of the film.
 By disguising themselves in a carnival of animals (which is incidentally the name of another classical musical composition for children), the young couple are the emblem of the carnivalesque idea of revealing “the natural lout beneath the cassock“, they are disguising themselves to reveal themselves to a world outside of childhood misery.

 Finally, an escape.

 Britten’s music has scored the beginning, the middle and the end of this journey for contentment and escape.
 His music provided a blueprint for the two young people to embark upon a journey of self-discovery and young love using their cultural tools of escape.
 It provides a “Young person’s guide to finding their place in the world”.
-Like the fugue at the end of his “Young Person’s Guide to the Orchestra”, the film ends with a final number where everything has come together to create harmony.
+Like the fugue at the end of his “Young Person’s Guide to the Orchestra”, the film ends with a final number where everything has come together to a resolution of complete harmony.

 The film ends as it began, in the Bishop household whilst “The Young Person’s Guide to the Orchestra” record plays, only this time Sam is there seemingly painting the scene, dressed fully in his new “Captain Sharp” uniform.
-He leaves out the window whilst saying bye to Suzy, to resume his duties with Captain Sharp, and Suzy looks after him with his binoculars before blowing him a kiss.
+He leaves out the window whilst saying bye to Suzy, off to resume his duties with Captain Sharp.
+Suzy looks after him with his binoculars before blowing him a kiss.
 The camera then pans to Sam’s painting, revealing it to be the cove in which Sam and Suzy lived out their fantasy of escape, which they have named “Moonrise Kingdom”.

-This cyclical ending shows the two young protagonists as content with their situations, having found the escape from the lives they knew.
+This cyclical ending shows the two young protagonists as content with their situations, having found an escape from the lives they knew.
 Sam has found a place where he belongs, and can now rely on a father figure and the girl he loves.
 Suzy can now see an escape from her familial trappings through her binoculars: Sam.